 The PADIS Guidelines foster the delivery of excellent care in these areas and stimulate the completion of pragmatic, patient-centered research across each of these important critical care domains.

-ICU Liberation Bundle
+ICU Liberation Bundle (A-F)

-The ICU Liberation Bundle offers guidance on how to implement the guidelines.
+The ICU Liberation Bundle (A-F) offers guidance on how to implement the guidelines.
 ICU Liberation provides resources related to bundle implementation, including those specific to each bundle element.

 The ICU Liberation Resource Library is a robust library of resources by bundle element, providing a wealth of presentations, implementation tools, articles, and other educational material.